 If you want to sell your home for more money, consider working with a realtor that offers all the traditional services at a lower commission.

 Our friends at Clever Real Estate pre-negotiate 1% listing fees with top agents in your area.
 That's significantly lower than the typical 3% listing fee.

 |💰 Incredible Savings, None of the DIY|

 Selling a house by yourself is HARD.
 That's why we've partnered with Clever Real Estate, a free service that matches you with trusted agents AND helps you save thousands.
 You'll get full service for just 1% in listing fees, meaning you'd save $8,000 on a $400,000 home sale.

 Sell Your Home for More Money in Three Steps

-Step One – Determine Your Home’s True Value:
+Step 1: Determine Your Home’s True Value

 Before you try to determine how much to list your home for, you need to research your local market.
 Your goal should be to see what similar homes in your area are listed for and what they’re ultimately selling for.
 To gather even more in-depth intel, you can go to local open houses to see how neighboring homes compare to yours.

 If you want the guidance of an expert opinion, you can also hire a professional appraiser, who can provide you with an official assessment of what your home is worth in today’s market.
 This will give you a good starting point for accurately setting a sale price for your home.

-Step 2 – De-clutter, Clean, Repair, Replace & Stage:
+Step 2: De-clutter, Clean, Repair, Replace & Stage

 Before you list, you should de-clutter and clean your home from top to bottom – both inside and out.
 Pack up everything you don’t need to get through the next few weeks or months and remove any personal effects that could keep a potential buyer from picturing themselves living in your home (like family photos).